willstall/gh_pages_jekyll/README.md

-This repository serves as a quick reference for how to locally serve up gh-pages style jekyll
+This repository serves as a quick reference for how to locally serve up gh-pages w/ jekyll both online and locally

 # Demo